-i) Looked after children or previously looked after children, including those children who appear to have been in state care outside of England and cease to be in state care as a result of being adopted (see note 1);

-- ii) Children with (or in a family with) a chronic and professionally supported medical or social need for a place at this school (see note 2); - Children, who with their parent(s)/ carer(s) or alone, are regular and faithful worshippers at the Anglican Churches in the Parish of East Greenwich (Christ Church, St. George's and Holy Trinity) (see note 5); - iv) Children with a sibling attending the school at the time of the child's admission (see note 3); - v) Children, who with their parent(s)/ carer(s) or alone, are regular and faithful worshippers at an Anglican Church who resides in the Deaneries of Charlton, Plumstead or Eltham & Mottingham (see notes 4 and 5); - vi) Children, who with their parent(s)/ carer(s) or alone are regular and faithful worshippers at a Christian church that is a full member of Churches Together in England (CTE) or the Evangelical Alliance (EA) (see note 6) who resides in the Deaneries of Charlton, Plumstead or Eltham & Mottingham (see notes 4 and 5); - vii) Children, who with their parent(s)/ carer(s) or alone are regular and faithful worshippers at an Anglican Church or a Christian church that is a full member of Churches Together in England (CTE) or the Evangelical Alliance (EA) (see notes 5 and 6).
+- i) Looked after children or previously looked after children, including those children who appear to have been in state care outside of England and cease to be in state care as a result of being adopted (see note 1); - ii) Children with (or in a family with) a chronic and professionally supported medical or social need for a place at this school (see note 2); - iii) Children, who with their parent(s)/ carer(s) or alone are regular and faithful worshippers at an Anglican Church in the Deanery of Charlton (see notes 4 and 5); - iv) Children with a sibling attending the primary phase of the school at the time of the child's admission (see note 3); - v) Children, who with their parent(s)/ carer(s) or alone are regular and faithful worshippers at an Anglican Church who resides in the Deaneries of Plumstead or Eltham & Mottingham (see notes 4 and 5); - vi) Children, who with their parent(s)/ carer(s) or alone are regular and faithful worshippers at a Christian church that is a full member of Churches Together in England (CTE) or the Evangelical Alliance (EA) (see note 6) who resides in the Deaneries of Charlton, Plumstead or Eltham & Mottingham. - vii) Children, who with their parent(s)/ carer(s) or alone are regular and faithful worshippers at an Anglican Church or a Christian church that is a full member of Churches Together in England (CTE) or the Evangelical Alliance (EA).